 The first 21 participants (10%) completed the online survey on computers in an on-campus computer laboratory, and then the study methodology was changed so that participants (N = 188; 90%) completed the same online survey in a location of their choosing.
 To examine if the two samples differed on key demographic and study variables of interest, I ran a series of independent t tests and chi-square tests.
 There were no significant differences between the participants that completed the study in the lab or in a place of their choosing based on their age and ethnicity, although there were significant differences based on gender and years of school completed.
 Individuals who completed the study in the lab were more often female and had completed fewer years of education.
-However, there were no significant differences between on significant differences between any place of their choosing on any of the main variables or on the time to complete the study.
+However, there were no significant differences between individuals who completed the study in the lab or online from a place of their choosing on any of the main variables or on the time to complete the study.